Get Started

 How to order product samples:

-1. Log into your Printful Dashboard
+1. Go to your Printful Dashboard

 2. Click New Order, choose your store, and click Sample order